Pico ups standalone VR ante with high-resolution G2 4K headset

 Virtual reality headset maker Pico Interactive isn’t well known outside of Asia, but its all-in-one Pico G2 is a top seller in China — one of the world’s leading adopters of VR technology.
 Today, Pico revealed the Pico G2 4K, a standalone VR headset that will use a higher-resolution display to challenge upcoming all-in-one rivals such as the Oculus Quest.

 While Pico G2 4K is being pitched at enterprises rather than the broader consumer market, the basic concept is the same: The headset contains all of the hardware and software necessary to quickly transport a wearer into a virtual space, including a kiosk-ready single app mode, and the option for menu navigation without a handheld controller.
-Additionally, since it’s made to be worn by multiple people, Pico works with replaceable, easy to clean face inserts — a hygienic step that rivals generally omit.
+Additionally, since it’s made to be worn by multiple people, Pico works with replaceable, easy-to-clean face inserts — a hygienic step that rivals generally omit.

 “VR and AR continue to grow on the consumer-level,” said Pico CEO Henry Zhou, “but we feel there’s far more untapped potential in using these cutting-edge technologies to elevate businesses behind-the-scenes… We are carving out our own identity as a leading enterprise VR and AR hardware manufacturer while expanding the overall market by providing tailored products and options few of our competitors provide at this point.”